 Still, as I reflect now what happened, I berate myself for not showing more immediate concern when the crash took place.
 Concern, not just for Caleb, but also for the other party.

-Instead, I just took the necessary crash photos, exchanged identification and contact numbers with the other driver before taking off.
+Instead, I just took the necessary crash photos and exchanged identification and contact numbers with the other driver before taking off.
 All because I was more eager to resume my mission and plan for the morning, and get my son to school.

-All of my initial thoughts when the accident took place seemed painfully protectionist and self-centred now.
+All of my initial thoughts when the accident took place seemed painfully protectionist and self-centered now.